 On June 27, 2012, State Water Board staff circulated the draft Toxicity Policy for public review and comment.
 The comment period ran from June 27, 2012, until August 21, 2012.
 The State Water Board held a public hearing to receive oral comments on the draft Toxicity Policy on August 21, 2012.
 Additionally, accompanying draft environmental documents were provided to the public and prepared for the State Water Board pursuant to Section 21080.5 of the Public Resources Code.

 Subsequent to the 2012 public hearing, staff were directed to incorporate the contents of the draft Toxicity Policy as an amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California.
-By establishing a statewide plan instead of a policy, the plan would directly supersede conflicting provisions in the basin plans and the Regional Boards would not have to amend their basin plans to incorporate the requirements.
+The plan would directly supersede conflicting provisions in the basin plans and the Regional Boards would not have to amend their basin plans to incorporate the requirements.

 Statewide Plans supersede regional water quality control plans, to the extent of any conflict between the two plans for the same waters (Wat.
 Code, § 13170.).

-To achieve this combination, staff proposes the establishment of the ISWEBE, which can incorporate all statewide planning efforts for inland surface waters, enclosed bays, and estuaries in California into one statewide plan.
+To achieve this combination, staff proposed the establishment of Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (ISWEBE Plan), which can incorporate all statewide planning efforts for inland surface waters, enclosed bays, and estuaries in California into one statewide plan.
 The change from a “statewide policy” for aquatic toxicity to a statewide plan was made to facilitate implementation.

 Additional stakeholder meetings were held were held in 2013 and 2017 with a variety of interested groups consisting of representative for POTWs, industry, regulatory agencies, storm water agencies, nonpoint sources, environmental groups, non-governmental agencies, and tribes.
 These public meetings are listed in Chapter 2.